Total Media Platforms Terms and Conditions

 “Target Media” means:

-a. provide clear and conspicuous notice about functionality of importance to the user;
+a. provide clear and conspicuous notice about the functionality of importance to the user;

 b. obtain informed consent from the user before download;

 c. provide an easy-to-use uninstall to the user; and

 d. allow the user to maintain control over their computing environment, in each case, on which an Ad is served.

 “Visitor” or “End Users” mean human end users of any Target Media.

 2.1.1. be liable for its Clients’ acts and omissions in connection with Services provided under the Agreement;